Have you noticed recently that Nextpoint search is SUPER fast?

 Please contact your Client Success Director, and we will be happy to further discuss these recent updates.

 The Bates prefix field is derived from the Bates start of a document.
-Currently, this is a search-only field, but we are working to provide this field on the Analytics page as a custom widget.
+Currently, this is a search-only field, but has also been provided as a field on the Analytics page as a custom widget.

 Prior to this update, you could only locate all documents with a particular Bates prefix using a search formatted like Bates:ABC*, but now, you can also search Bates_prefix:ABC.